cscohera/MERN-Stack/README.txt

 http://localhost:8080/
 cd Backend

-If .env is inaccessable create a .env file in the frontend directory with these lines PORT=8080
+If .env is inaccessable create a .env file in the backend directory with these lines PORT=8080
 MONGO_URI=mongodb://localhost:27017/Running